finbourne/lusid-sdk-python-preview/sdk/docs/PortfolioGroupsApi.md

 [EARLY ACCESS] Upsert group properties

 Update or insert one or more properties onto a single group.
 A property will be updated if it  already exists and inserted if it does not.
 All properties must be of the domain 'PortfolioGroup'.
+Properties have an <i>effectiveFrom</i> datetime for which the property is valid, and an <i>effectiveUntil</i>  datetime until which the property is valid.
+Not supplying an <i>effectiveUntil</i> datetime results in the property being  valid indefinitely, or until the next <i>effectiveFrom</i> datetime of the property.

 ### Example